areevesman/SFFD-response-times/README.md

-# Scalable Real-time Prediction and Analysis ofSan Francisco Fire Department Response Times
+# Predicting Response Times of the San Francisco Fire Department

 This repository contains the analysis supporting this research paper: